dcunited001/dcunited001.github.io/_posts/2017-09-21-speed-of-thought-illusion-of-separation.md

 From ancient times through the telegraph, all information flux was bound to physical contact.
-Population growth itself gradually accelerated growth of both information and information flux.
+Population growth itself gradually accelerated both information and information flux.
 Writing established information permanence.
 Navigation and ship-building increased the maximum range for information to spread, per degree of exchange.
 Economics incentivized management of information to predict trade and resource trends.
 Ancient people may have assumed the network
 effect: as population increased, so did the likelihood of